 HRT can include the hormones estrogen alone, or the combination of estrogen and progesterone.
 If you're considering HRT for the first time, or want to talk to your doctor about changing the regimen you're presently on, here's a rundown of options.

 Therapies containing just estrogen are commonly referred to as estrogen replacement therapy, or ERT.
 Because of the increased risk of endometrial cancer (lining of the uterus), long-term ERT is usually only offered to women who have had uterus removal through a hysterectomy.

 ERT can be administered in a variety of ways, including oral medications, patches, creams, and gels.
 Systemic ERT delivers estrogen so that it circulates throughout the body, whereas local ERT delivers estrogen to a particular area of the body, such as the vagina to treat vaginal dryness or vaginal atrophy.

 Hormone replacement therapy (HRT) is treatment that combines ERT (estrogen only) with a form of the hormone progesterone.
 This may consist of natural progesterone or a synthetic progesterone, called progestin.
 Both forms are also called progestogens.

 There are several HRT schedules and methods of delivery available, including:

 Potential side effects and risks of HRT are basically the same as those listed for ERT.
-Long-term HRT may slightly, but significantly, increase the risk of strokes , blood clots, heart attacks, and breast cancer , gallstones, gallbladder disease, and ovarian cancer.
+Long-term HRT may slightly, but significantly, increase the risk of strokes, blood clots, heart attacks, and breast cancer, gallstones, and gallbladder disease.
 Adding progesterone, however, eliminates the increased risk of endometrial cancer caused by estrogen alone.
 This applies to women who have not had their uterus removed.

-If you are currently taking estrogen or combined estrogen and progesterone or were thinking about starting, talk to your doctor before making any final decisions about what to do.
+If you are currently taking estrogen or combined estrogen and progesterone or were thinking about starting, talk to your doctor about the right therapy for you.

 Canadian Women's Health Network